snipesmarter/smart-sniper/README.md

 Thanks to kqzz for like helping alot for this project.
 Thanks to [Kqzz]'s, [McSniperPY] project for code snippets in mojang auth.
 Thanks to him for contributing to this project alot!
 Thanks to Cypheriel#3837 for the original namemc claim script, i could not have done it without him!
+The microsoft authentication is from https://github.com/MohanadHosny/Microsoft-Minecraft-Auth, thank you very much to him for the msauth.py code!
 # Made by Coolkidmacho#0001